 Pursuant to the EU Directive No. 2013/36/EU, dated 26 June 2013, on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, Member States shall ensure that institutions which are significant in terms of their size, internal organisation and the nature, scope and complexity of their activities establish a nomination committee composed of members of the management body who do not perform any executive function in the institution concerned.

 As the term clearly denotes, this committee is responsible for issues related to the nomination of directors to the Company.
 It identifies and recommends candidates for appointment to various Boards and other key positions within the Company (to be finally approved by the Board of Directors) and periodically reviews the performance of such officers, and particularly their skills and input into the company.
 In certain cases, the Nomination Committee calls upon the persons it has nominated to inquire whether they indeed wish to serve in that particular position of the Company; if not, the Committee usually meets again to find and recommend other suitable candidates to act in such positions of the Company.
 Similarly, if a candidate, in the course of time, does not seem to discharge his / her functions adequately, the Nomination Committee is assigned the role of nominating another candidate to act in his / her place.

-The Nomination Committee of ACC is currently composed of two non-executive members of the Board of Directors.
+The Nomination Committee is currently composed of three non-executive members of the Board of Directors.